smartoceanplatform/dataspace-sdk/DEVELOPMENT.md

+# DataSpace Service Client SDK

-## Local installation
+## Local installation with pip

 If you want to work on this module to test, debug, or develop, this module can be installed locally on your system as source code.
-The path to the folder ``src`` needs to be in your PYTHONPATH.
+The path to the folder ``src`` needs to be in your `PYTHONPATH`.
 Then the module can be accessed from client code using:

 ```python
 import sfisop.dataspace_sdk